coreyjpieper/netsci-capstone/index.md

     - edges: a cross-listed course
     - edge weights: (three varieties) the number of cross-listed courses, the number of cross-listed sections, and enrollment in cross-listed courses

     I choose the timeframe of fall 2018 to spring 2020 for several reasons.
 For one, since I was comparing this network to the graduating class of 2020 it made sense for the final semester to be spring 2020.
 I did a two year (or four semester) period because classes are often rotated within departments and offered every other semester or every other year.
-This all gives us a larger sample size of classes.
-Finally, since I wanted to incorporate enrollment information into my network, if I used the 2020-2021 school year I would either have to use fall 2020 and leave out spring 2021, which would be somewhat awkward, or I would have to use both semesters and deal with having no enrollment information for spring 2021.
+This also gives us a larger sample size of classes.

 2. **Network of double majors/minors/concentrations from the class of 2020**
     - vertices: areas of study listed for degrees